top of page

 Salt to taste

-Add the semolina and mix everything, getting te semolina to coat the vegetables evenly.
+Add the semolina and mix everything, getting the semolina to coat the vegetables evenly.
 Add the salt and water, 1 cup at a time, and stir to mix the water in.
-As the water gets absorbed by the semolina, add more till the semolina is cooked through, about 3 cups water.
+As the water gets absorbed by the semolina, add more until the semolina is cooked through, about 3 cups water.
 You can choose to keep the uppuma as wet or dry as you desire.
 Remove the pan from the heat and squeeze in lime juice.
 Taste and adjust seasonings, salt, and lime.

 Serve with fresh cilantro sprinkled on top.